 7. Buttermilk: Probiotic Cooling Drink.

-Buttermilk is an Indian probiotic dog superfood that aids digestion, improves gut health, and keeps your pup cool.
+Buttermilk is an Indian probiotic dog superfood that aids digestion, improves gut health, and keeps your pup cool during summer.
 And if your dog is not too keen on drinking water, this yummy, calcium-rich, homemade beverage can easily keep your pup hydrated and healthy on hot days.

 How To Feed Your Dog Buttermilk The Right Way